simontran7/dev-notes/computer-architecture/memory.md

 Cache reads do not involve upholding consistency with main memory.
 However, for cache writes, the CPU _must_ decide how to handle updates to the underlying main memory.

+Whenever there is a cache hit, there are two behaviours:
-A **write-through cache** immediately propagates all writes to main memory whenever the cache is modified.
+- **Write-through**: the cache will immediately propagates all writes to main memory whenever the cache is modified.
 This ensures that cache and main memory remain synchronized at all times.

-A **write-back cache** defers writes to main memory until absolutely necessary.
+- **Write-back**: the cache defers writes to main memory until absolutely necessary.
 Cache lines that have been modified but not yet written to main memory are marked as **dirty**.
 These dirty lines are only written back when the cache line is evicted or when explicitly flushed.

 Write-back caches offer superior performance since they minimize main memory accesses.
 However, this comes with a trade-off: when a dirty cache line must be evicted, two memory operations are required: first writing the dirty data back to memory, then loading the replacement data.

+Additionally, whenever there is a cache miss, there are two behaviours:
+- **Write-allocate**:
+- **Write-miss**:

+> [!note]
+> The common combinations of write policies are:
+> - Write-through & No write-allocate
+> - Write‐back & Write‐allocate

 ### Cache Replacement Policies